slackapi/slack-github-action/example-workflows/Technique_2_Slack_API_Method/README.md

 # Technique 2: Slack API method

-A bot token or user token or [token of some other kind][tokens] must be used to call one of [the Slack API methods][methods] with this technique.
+A [token][tokens], such as a bot or user token, must be used to call one of [the Slack API methods][methods] with this technique.

 ## Setup

-For details on how to setup this technique in GitHub Actions, read the [`README.md`][setup].
+For details on how to set up this technique in GitHub Actions, read the [`README.md`][setup].

 ## Example workflows